faithfulco/andreashandelwebsite/content/my-projects/SMIcourse/index.md

 summary = "Complete materials of an online workshop on simulation modeling in immunology."

 # Tags: can be used for filtering projects.
-tags = ["Modeling", "Immunology", "Teaching", "course"]
+tags = ["Modeling", "Immunology", "Teaching", "Course"]

 # Custom links (optional).
 #   Uncomment line below to enable.
 For multiple links, use the form `[{...}, {...}, {...}]`.